 Arrival dates: 1st or 15th of the month

 Working Days: Monday – Friday – 5 days a week, 3-5 hours in a day

 Weekends: Safaris & Tours arranged at very friendly fees

-Accommodation: Farm House (Host Family can be arranged for those interested in deeper culture immersion experience)
+Accommodation: Volunteer House (Host Family can be arranged for those interested in deeper culture immersion experience)

 Meals: Breakfast, lunch and dinner daily